openstack/networking-odl/doc/source/contributor/specs/pike/neutron-port-dhcp.rst

 Alternative 2
 -------------
-The OpenDaylight Neutron DHCP Port creation/deletion is invoked asyncronously driven by a journal entry callback for any Subnet resource state changes as part of create/update/delete.
+The OpenDaylight Neutron DHCP Port creation/deletion is invoked asynchronously driven by a journal entry callback for any Subnet resource state changes as part of create/update/delete.
 A generic journal callback mechanism to be implemented.
 Initial consumer of this callback would be the OpenDaylight